POD666/sentry-zaraz-consent-integration/SENTRY.md

 This document provides a comprehensive overview of all Sentry configuration options and integration settings, along with the consent purposes that should control each configuration based on privacy and data collection requirements.

+**🛡️ Privacy-First Approach**: This guide emphasizes data minimization and privacy-by-default practices, ensuring that the most privacy-sensitive features (like Session Replay) are properly categorized and controlled.
+The purpose mappings align with GDPR requirements for consent granularity and data protection.

 ## Configuration Options

 | Configuration         | Type            | Default      | Description                                             | Required Consent Purpose | No Purpose Value     |